Speak, 2011, Ted Kerr

 shifting these grounds for sure, but it still often comes down to whether you

 believe someone or not.
 The categories are changing but a lot of dynamics are

 An internet site called "Bug Chaser".
 Photo: SCMP Pictures.
 Source here

 July 22, 2014

 The situation with PrEP is similar: Studies suggest that it becomes effective if you take it more than four times a week.
 But of course you can never know if people are actually on it and are taking it regularly.
 It is really about trust.
 A boy I met out on Fire Island this summer could be a perfect case study for Tim Dean’s Unlimited Intimacy.
 The boy is hot and very open about what he wants; he’s looking for everyone to come inside of him.
 He says he can’t go to sleep unless he has six or seven loads inside him, which he likes to retain inside… I had assumed he was on PrEP so I said to him, what is your deal?
 What is your HIV status?
 And he said he didn’t know.
 I asked if he had gotten tested and told him, “You are getting yourself infected…”, and he just shrugged his shoulders… He wants as many of those infected loads to be inside of him without thinking of the consequences.
-I don’t mean to moralize his choices, but I am interested in what it means to be a “bug chaser” today when there are several preventive methods available...I am clearly missing the point, His response didn’t stop me from having sex with him.
-Despite the fact that his viral load may probably be highly infectious I made the choice to fuck him.
-I felt I had the option.
+I don’t mean to moralize his choices, but I am interested in what it means to be a “bug chaser” today when there are several preventive methods available...I may clearly be missing the point.

 How do you personally feel about your status and about the